-Olive's Place was founded in 2014 and became a 501c3 nonprofit in 2019.
-After a lifetime of having birds as pets and as an adult looking for a way to give back, our director Ashley interned at Farm Sanctuary and learned about caring for birds in a sanctuary setting.
-Later, she began volunteering as a wildlife rehabilitator.
-One day a fallen dove nest with a newly hatched chick arrived - who she named Olive (and another egg about to hatch - her brother Trevor).
-While Trevor grew up healthy, Olive had lingering problems, and despite the efforts of a wonderful avian vet, we weren't able to save her.
+Founder/director Ashley has a life-long love for birds, and was enamored with street pigeons as a kid.
+As an adult looking for a way to give back, she interned at Farm Sanctuary to learn about caring for birds in a sanctuary setting.
+She then volunteered as a wildlife rehabilitator.
+One day a fallen dove nest with a newly hatched chick arrived - named Olive (and another egg about to hatch - her brother Trevor).
+While Trevor grew up healthy, Olive had lingering problems and did not survive.
 Olive's Place is named in her memory.

-As Ashley continued to work with wildlife, she recognized a gaping hole in the animal rescue community.
+As Ashley continued to work with wildlife, she saw a gap in the animal rescue community.
 While dogs and cats have shelters and government-funded resources, birds have far fewer options.
-Furthermore, pigeons and doves are often left out of farmed animal sanctuaries and parrot-centered bird rescues, and because they are not all native, they don't necessarily fall under "wildlife" rescue.
-Farmed animal sanctuaries don't generally include them either.
-Palomacy Pigeon and Dove Adoptions, a rescue based in CA, provided inspiration, encouragement, and a network of help - and Olive's Place was hatched!
+Pigeons and doves are often left out of farmed animal sanctuaries and parrot-centered bird rescues, and they don't always get help via wildlife rehab.
+These birds deserve resources, so Olive's Place was hatched!
 The sanctuary was founded in 2014 and became a 501c3 nonprofit in 2019.

 Can people visit the sanctuary?

-How can someone help, donate, or volunteer?
+How can someone help?

-Donate directly - paypal.me/olivesplace
+Donate directly - paypal.me/olivesplacesanctuary

 Learn more about what the sanctuary needs and view our How You Can Help page